 - What people used to eat, the type of clothes they used to wear, the houses in which they lived.

-- How were the lives of hunters, herders, farmers, rulers, merchants, priests, crafts persons, artists, musicians, and scientists?
+- The lives of hunters, herders, farmers, rulers, merchants, priests, craftspersons, artists, musicians, and scientists.

-- The games children used to play, the stories they have heard, the songs they sang.
+- The games children used to play, the stories they heard, and the songs they sang.

-People have lived along the banks of the Narmada river for several hundred thousand years.
-These people stayed on the bank of Narmada river as they knew about the vast wealth of plants in the surrounding forests.
-They used to collect roots, fruits and other forest produce for their food.
+People have lived along the banks of the Narmada River for several hundred thousand years.
+These people stayed on the bank of the Narmada River as they knew about the vast wealth of plants in the surrounding forests.
+They used to collect roots, fruits, and other forest produce for their food.
 Sometimes they also hunted animals.

-- The areas where women and men first began to grow crops such as wheat and barley was about 8000 years ago.
+- The area where women and men first began to grow crops such as wheat and barley was about 8000 years ago.

-- People also began to look after animals like sheep, goat, and cattle and used to live in villages.
+- People also began to look after animals like sheep, goats, and cattle and used to live in villages.

 - The places where rice was first grown are to the north of the Vindhyas.

-In ancient times, the area along the Ganga and its tributary rivers, to the south of the Ganga was known as Magadha which is now lying in the state of Bihar.
+In ancient times, the area along the Ganga and its tributary rivers to the south of the Ganga was known as Magadha, which is now lying in the state of Bihar.
 Men and women moved in search of livelihood and also to escape from natural disasters like floods or droughts.
 These movements of people enriched our cultural traditions.
-People have shared new ways of carving stone, composing music, and even cooking food over several hundreds of years.
+People have shared new ways of carving stones, composing music, and even cooking food over several hundreds of years.

 - The word India comes from the Indus, called Sindhu in Sanskrit.
 The Iranians and the Greeks who came through the northwest about 2500 years ago called it the Hindos or the Indos, and the land to the east of the river was called India.

-- The name Bharata was used for a group of people who lived in the northwest, and who are mentioned in the Rigveda, the earliest composition in Sanskrit (dated to about 3500 years ago).
+- The name Bharata was used for a group of people who lived in the northwest and who are mentioned in the Rigveda, the earliest composition in Sanskrit (dated about 3500 years ago).
 Later it was used for the country.

 Inscriptions are writings on relatively hard surfaces such as stone or metal.
 In the past, when kings wanted their orders inscribed so that people could see, read and obey them, they used inscriptions for this purpose.
 There are other kinds of inscriptions as well, where men and women (including kings and queens) recorded what they did.
 For example, records of victories in battle.

-Historians use the word source to refer to the information found from manuscripts, inscriptions and archaeology.
+Historians use the word source to refer to the information found in manuscripts, inscriptions and archaeology.
 Once sources are found, learning about the past becomes an adventure.
-So historians and archaeologists are like detectives, who use all these sources like clues to find out about our pasts.
+So historians and archaeologists are like detectives who use all sources, like clues, to find out about our pasts.

-Archaeology did not help us to know more about the ordinary people in the past because they did not keep records of what they did.
-Whereas, kings used to keep the records of their victories and the battles they fought.
+Archaeology did not help us to know more about ordinary people in the past because they did not keep records of what they did.
+Kings, on the other hand, used to keep records of their victories and the battles they fought.

-The years are counted from the date to the birth of Jesus Christ, the founder of Christianity.
+The years are counted from the date of the birth of Jesus Christ.
 All dates before the birth of Christ are counted backwards and usually have the letters BC (Before Christ) added on.
 In this book, we will refer to dates going back from the present, using 2000 as our starting point.
 2000 means 2000 years after the birth of Christ.

 We hope you have found CBSE Notes Class 6 History Chapter 1 helpful for your exam preparation.
 Keep learning and stay tuned for more updates on CBSE and NCERT.

-Magadha, ancient kingdom of India, situated in what is now west-central Bihar state, in northeastern India.
+Magadha, an ancient kingdom of India, is situated in what is now west-central Bihar state in northeastern India.

-They provide evidence of human activity, and as such, are generated naturally during the course of an individual’s or an organisation’s life.
+They provide evidence of human activity.
+They are generated naturally during the course of an individual’s or an organisation’s life.

 What are the ancient rivers of India?

 Flood deposits from three rivers: the Indus, Ganges, and Brahmaputra-enrich the soil of the plains, making it very fertile.
-These 3 rivers are the most ancient rivers of India.
+These 3 rivers are the most ancient rivers in India.